slamkajs/rBruteForce/README.md

 ````cli
 composer require slamkajs/rbruteforce3
 ````
-OR
-Add the plugin to your project's `composer.json` - something like this:
+Or add the plugin to your project's `composer.json` - something like this:
 ````json
 {
   "require": {